fsantanna/dceu/doc/manual.md

 Nevertheless, a dynamic value is still subject to garbage collection, given that it may loose all references to it, even with its enclosing block active.

 ## 3.3.
-Running Values
+Active Values

-A *running value* corresponds to an active coroutine, task, pool of tasks, or tracked reference:
+An *active value* corresponds to an active coroutine, task, pool of tasks, or tracked reference:

 ```
 x-coro  x-task  x-tasks  x-track
 ```

-A running value is still a dynamic value, with all properties described above.
+An active value is still a dynamic value, with all properties described above.
 In addition, it also requires to run a finalization routine when going out of scope in order to terminate active blocks.
 An `x-track` is set to `nil` when its referred task terminates or goes out of